What Is Supply Chain Management and Why It Matters

 The Keys to Beginning a Supply Chain Management Career

-In today’s competitive workplace, the key to succeeding in any business is the right experience, interpersonal skills, hands-on training, and education.
-Supply chain management is no different.
+In today's competitive workplace, the keys to succeeding in any business include:

 However, as we stated previously in this post, supply chain management isn't really just one or two things.
 It is an umbrella term that relies on a variety of different career paths to really be effective.